ExpressLRS/Docs/docs/software/gemini.md

 ### Lovers of Telemetry

-A Gemini Tx has the advantage of not only sending simultaneous packets, but also receiving simultaneous packets.
+A Gemini TX has the advantage of not only sending simultaneous packets, but also receiving simultaneous packets.
 Or when used in single antenna mode (or switch mode) both antennas will listen for the same TLM packet, in the same way a diversity Rx listens for RC packets.
 So your TLM link becomes stronger with fewer missed packets, even when not used in Gemini mode and with single antenna receivers.

 ### Airport and Mavlink users